Linaro/lava/doc/v2/writing-multinode.rst

 .. warning:: When using :ref:`lava_wait` and :ref:`lava_wait_all`, the
    device will wait until the expected messageID is received.
-If that messageID does not arrive, the job will simply wait forever and timeout when the default timeout expires.
+If that messageID does not arrive, the job will simply timeout when the default timeout expires.
 See :ref:`timeouts`.

 .. _multinode_data_between_devices: